enslern/distributed-task-queue/README.md

 Built this to understand how task queues like Celery actually work under the hood — not by reading docs, but by building one from scratch.

-I'm an EEE student at NIT Goa who got into systems programming.
+I'm an student at NIT Goa who got into systems programming.
 Most projects I saw online were either too simple or just wrappers around existing tools.
 I wanted to know what happens at the socket level, how workers coordinate, what makes a system fault-tolerant.
 So I built it.

 No Celery.
 No Redis.
 No shortcuts.